U.S.-bound caravan thwarted in Guatemala as pressure against migrants continues

-For many, perhaps most, it was their own plight — poverty, security threats, the pair of hurricanes that have devastated the Central American nation — that compelled them to join the caravan.
+For most, it was their own plight — poverty, security threats, the pair of hurricanes that devastated the Central American nation — that compelled them to join the caravan.

 The show of force by Guatemalan authorities was yet another sign of the crackdown on migration through Central America and Mexico that has intensified at the behest of the Trump administration.

-For years, migrants saw joining a caravan as a safe and affordable alternative to paying a human smuggler, who might charge more than $10,000 for the journey north, and mistreat them along the way.
+For years, migrants saw joining a caravan as a safe and affordable alternative to paying a human smuggler, who might charge more than $10,000 for the journey north and mistreat them along the way.
 But the method no longer appears viable, as caravans now run headlong into a militarized response by Central American and Mexican security forces, under pressure from Washington and fighting a pandemic.

 The U.S. sent Central American asylum seekers to Guatemala to seek refuge.
 None were granted asylum, report says.

-The most recent caravan, the largest in a year, left a bus station in the city of San Pedro Sula in northern Honduras on Friday.
+The most recent caravan, the largest in a year, left from a bus station in the city of San Pedro Sula in northern Honduras on Friday.
 The migrants included families whose homes were destroyed in the two hurricanes that swept through the country in November.
 Others had lost their jobs in hotels and restaurants on the island of Roatán, frequented by tourists until the coronavirus pandemic.
 Still others were fleeing acute threats from violent criminal gangs.

 Lucy Cervello joined the group with her husband and three children from the city of La Lima.

 “The hurricane destroyed everything we own.
 We’ve been homeless since November,” said Cervello, 32.
-“We don’t have enough to eat any more.
+“We don’t have enough to eat anymore.
 The government has done nothing to help.”

 Cervello had heard migrants talk about Biden, but she didn’t know who he was or what was supposedly changing in the United States.
 Her daughter, Marjorie, was mourning the family’s dog, Princess, who had drowned in one of the storms.

 Conservative commentators in the United States have reduced the migrants’ motivations to a pure political calculus, suggesting that Biden’s election was the major reason for the caravan’s formation.
 History and interviews on the ground suggest otherwise.
 Before the region locked down against the coronavirus, caravans formed periodically during Trump’s presidency.
-While they are often organized by local activists and gain steam on social media, political awareness among the group is often limited.
+While they are often organized by local activists and gain steam on social media, political awareness among the groups is often limited.

-The number of migrants apprehended at the U.S. border has remained relatively steady since Biden’s election, from 71,726 in October to 73,513 in December.
-Those numbers, which include multiple entries for migrants who are rapidly expelled under a pandemic-era policy and attempt to cross again — remain far below the recent spike of 144,116 in May 2019.
+The number of migrants apprehended at the U.S. border has remained relatively steady since Biden’s election, rising only slightly from 71,726 in October to 73,513 in December.
+Those numbers — which include multiple entries for migrants who are rapidly expelled under a pandemic-era policy and attempt to cross again — remain far below the recent spike of 144,116 in May 2019.

 Before Marlon Wood left to join the group from Roatán, he posted a photo of his family on Facebook.
-The 23-year-old planned to find work in the United States to send money back to them.
+The 23-year-old planned to find work in the United States so he could send money back to them.

 “You are the reason why tomorrow I decide to leave my country to have a better life,” he wrote.
 “God knows my heart and knows everything I have done and suffered for you all.”